 There are a small amount of robots in the agricultural sector.
 Think of a dairy and how milking machines have entered the industry in the last 50 years.
 It is an integral part of the industry and helps them to move forward.
 The milk industry supports more people now and uses/needs more labour than ever before.

-Does this necessarily mean that technology is going to take away jobs?
+Does this necessarily mean that It is an online application that we technology is going to take away jobs? developed ourselves in the Department.